Opel Olympia: Successor: Opel Olympia Rekord (1953–1957)

-Name revival: Opel Olympia (1967–1970)
+Opel Olympia A (1967–1970)

 In August 1967 Opel revived the Olympia name with the new Olympia A. The name had last been used, until 1959, for a reduced specification version of the Opel Rekord, but now it was applied to a luxury derivative of the Opel Kadett B, readily distinguishable from the outside by its redesigned front end, together with the word "Olympia" appearing on the body sides behind the front wheels.
 Olympias were also often equipped with a black vinyl roof to help set them apart from their lesser brethren.

 Giving the Olympia its own name may have distanced it from the Kadett in the Opel showrooms and enabled the manufacturer to charge a premium price, but in other respects the new Olympia did not convincingly fill the gap in the range that had opened up between small family cars and big family cars, the Rekords having grown ever larger with each new generation.

 The Olympia was available in saloon and coupé-bodied versions.
 The saloon, available with two or four doors, shared the fast-back "Limousine" body of the "Kadett LS", while the Olympia coupé used the same body as the "Kadett coupé F".
 The Olympia was fitted with the "1100 SR" twin carburettor 60 PS engine, and could also be ordered with any one of the three high-compression Camshaft in Head (CIH) engines also fitted in the Kadett and providing 75 PS, 90 PS or, in those export markets where the 1.5-litre version was available, 65 PS.
 At this time, Opel also provided SAE power figures which were 67 hp for the 1.1 and 76, 84, and 102 hp for the 1.5, 1.7, and 1.9-litre versions.

 The Olympia A was withdrawn in August 1970, by when 80,637 had been produced.
 The Olympia's demise cleared the way for the Opel Ascona, produced from August 1970 and introduced to the market in November 1970.
 The Ascona filled the gap between the smaller Kadett and the larger Rekord more obviously and, in terms of the sales figures, more persuasively than the Kadett-based Olympia, defining in the German auto-market a new mid-weight family car class where it would be joined by the Ford Taunus TC and, a couple of years later, by the Audi 80 and the Volkswagen Passat.

 The Olympia design did live on in a manner, as the front design was used on United States-bound Kadetts from the 1968 model year until replaced by the next generation, and on South African Opel Kadetts beginning with the 1971 model year.